jamschutz/blog-site/src/blogposts/2024/sunday-paper-6-16.md

 {% render "blog/paragraphs.liquid" text: intro %}

 {% capture oneHundred %}
 A game of 100 three-second one-button minigames.
-To me, Blake Andrews is a virtuoso of game feel — everything they do is so textured and tactile, and operating in a space that feels wholly its own.
+To me, Blake Andrews is one of the best there is at game feel — everything they do is so textured and tactile, and operating in a space that feels wholly its own.
 To play through this rapid-fire collection is to feel a vast range of textures and moods.
-Mostly the ideas are scattered and disconnected, though occassionally small ideas will build on each other (most notably in the Theo the Cat sequence, which I will not spoil here).
+Mostly the ideas are scattered and disconnected (in a good way!), though occassionally small ideas will build on each other (most notably in the Theo the Cat sequence, which I will not spoil here).

 This is a game that feels difficult to put into words for me!
 Part of the game's urgency is in its vastness (100 games! all different!).
 It's quite striking to fly through so many ideas, similar to the effect of a one-take in film, or a diabolic etude in music: the artist's craft is so forcefully on display that you feel their presence in a way.
 There's an awe to what they've taken on and accomplished.
 But here that sense is coupled with a flippant irreverance.
 I feel each of these games is wonderful, but their strict three-second timer lops any "elegance" off as you stutter between ideas at a break kneck pace.
 More than this, there's an impossible charm to the scenes' quiet mundanity: sleeping cats, cash for gold billboards, dwindling soap dispensers.
-In an age of "content creation" where everything feels painted over and curated, thank god for the elevation of these forgotten moments.
+In the oft-talked-about age of instagramification where everything feels painted over and curated, it's a blessing to see the elevation of these forgotten moments.

 But more than anything these games are a delight.
-Consistently funny, strange, surprising, it needs to be played to be felt.
+Consistently funny, strange, surprising, it needs to be played to be felt (and I haven't even mentioned <a href="https://lillyan.bandcamp.com/album/100-ost">the music</a>).
 Play it!
 {% endcapture %}
 {% render 'meditations/section.liquid'
     gameTitle: "100"